AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/commands.rst

 ``$EDITOR``; user-owned layers are created privately. ``init-project REPOSITORY-NAME`` narrowly updates a template's project name and ID and intentionally runs before normal project-ID validation.

+``doctor`` reports disabled verification commands and validates each configured command's entry point in addition to checking the development environment dependencies.

 ``install [PATH]`` bootstraps an existing Django project before normal project discovery is available.
 It creates ``bin/dev`` and ``config/dev.toml``, discovers the Django working directory,